caplena/knowledge-base/docs/10-Third-Party-Services.md

 ## Google Cloud

 Google Cloud is our **server infrastructure provider**.
 While in theory they have access to all our data, their privacy policy forbids them to evaluate, make use or retain this data in any way.
-It is worth noting that the privacy standards of Google Cloud are not comparable to those of consumer oriented Google services, like search or ads.
-In the former they act as hardware provider, catering towards enterprises, governments and corporations that have strict privacy requirements, compared to the latter, in which their business model consists of offering free services by making use of user data.

-We rely exclusively on data-center regions **within the EU**, specifically the data is stored in the Netherlands.
+Google Cloud is considered one of the 3 leading cloud providers with clients in all regions and industries.

+*Data Processing Location:* Netherlands.

+*Legal Address:* Google Cloud EMEA Limited, 70 Sir John Rogerson’s Quay, Dublin 2, Ireland

+## DeepL

+Translation service, only when explicitly selected (by activating translations).

+* **Has access to:** The text columns (the ones selected during upload) of projects where translation are activated and DeepL is chosen as translation service.
+* **Does not have access to:** Your name, email or any other data.

+*Data Processing Location:* Finland.

+*Legal Address:* DeepL SE, Maarweg 165, 50825 Cologne, Germany

+## Segment

+Customer data platform, which we use to route specific pieces of information to the other mentioned subprocessors.

+* **Has access to:** Your name, email address, metadata on which pages you have visited and actions you have performed on the platform.
+* **Does not have access to:** Any of the data you process on Caplena.

+*Data Processing Location:* Ireland / EU

+*Legal Address:* Twilio Germany GmbH, Rosenheimer Str.
+143C, 81671 München

+## Customer.io

+Automated messaging & email platform.

+* **Has access to:** Your name, email address, metadata on which pages you have visited and actions you have performed on the platform.
+* **Does not have access to:** Any of the data you process on Caplena.

+*Data Processing Location*: USA

+*Legal Address:* 921 SW Washington St No 820, Portland, Oregon, 97205, United States

 ## Intercom